top of page

 When Love Got Lost in Lust: What 40% of First-Time Moms Reveal About Modern Romance

-Our culture sold us a shortcut: if it feels good, it must be love.
+Our culture is selling us a shortcut: if it feels good, it must be love.
 But sex doesn’t mean security.
 It doesn’t guarantee presence, protection, or partnership.
 A child conceived in passion still deserves parents rooted in purpose.
 Yet, too often, we make life-altering decisions in relationships that are not built to last, and the ones who pay the price for our confusion are often the smallest.

 But if we want something different, we must think differently.
 That means shifting mindsets: